 Back problems can be managed in a variety of ways including pain management, rehabilitation, patient education and surgery.

-Spinal surgery is usually the last resort in the treatment of back problems.
+Spinal surgery could be considered in specific circumstances in the treatment of back problems.
 It may include:

 The top 3 main reasons for back problem hospitalisations were: